SenYan1999/senyan1999.github.io/_pages/about.md

 My research interests lie across many topics including the Cybersecurity, Psychometric Methodology Development, Natural Language Processing, and Multimodal Learning.
 Feel free to contact me via my email: <sen.yan@colorado.edu>.

+*“If I take death into my life, acknowledge it, and face it squarely, I will free myself from the anxiety of death and the pettiness of life - and only then will I be free to become myself.”* -- **Martin Heidegger**

 ### education

 - **University of Colorado Boulder**, Boulder, CO, USA.